solojavier/twilio-proxy/README.md

 ## How it works

-* When you get a call to your virtual twilio number it is forwarded to NUMBER
+* When you get a call to your virtual twilio number it is forwarded to PHONE_NUMBER
-* When an SMS is received by your virtual twilio number it gets forwarded to NUMBER
+* When an SMS is received by your virtual twilio number it gets forwarded to SMS_NUMBER
-* You can also send an SMS from you virtual twilio number by sendind an SMS from NUMBER and adding the receiver phone as the first word ("+5213333505090 Hi")
+* You can also send an SMS from you virtual twilio number by sendind an SMS from SMS_NUMBER and adding the receiver phone as the first word ("+523333505090 Hi")

 ## Want to use it?